compass-efidemo/nestjs-backend/README.md

 ## Setup

 Some of the workflows are set to run on `workflow_dispatch` so they don't run and fail as they might require to set correct URLs or secrets.
-Github Actions are also disabled as default need to be enabled.
+Github Actions are also disabled as default and needs to be enabled.

 ## Installation